How you fix your drysuit dump valve

 If it’s the exhaust valve that’s leaking, you’ll feel the water coming into the suit around where the valve is.
-Which in most cases is on the top of the arm of the should.
-Most drysuits also have a cuff exhaust valve too.
-If it’s your cuff dump valve that is leaking, then you’re more likely to get a wet are instead.
+Which in most cases is on the top of the arm of the shoulder.

-If you feel water coming into your drysuit around your arm, by keeping your arm down below your shoulder height, the water should stay on your arm.
+If you feel water coming into your drysuit around your wrist dump valve, keep your arm down below your shoulder height and the water should stay on your arm.

-When this happens on your dive you can try tip one above and click the valve down by two clicks to see if the leaking stops.
+If you notice this on your dive, try tip one above and click the valve down by two clicks to see if the leaking stops.